FAQs on Online Delivery

 What is the program’s format?

-The BLPIHC is a 10-month program consisting of three modules, each delivered in six half-day live sessions, combined with a self-paced online component.
+The BLPIHC is a 10-month program consisting of three modules, the first two delivered virtually in six half-day live sessions and the third one delivered in-person in four full-day live sessions, combined with a self-paced online component.

-The live sessions will be delivered in a synchronous format led by a faculty member.
+The live sessions will be delivered by a faculty member.
 In addition to these sessions, expect to spend an additional 1-2 hours per week for pre-work, readings and group sessions to work on your final presentations.

 Prior to the start of the program, you will be provided with access to the program’s Learning Management System, which will be your main source of information, announcements, pre-reading and other program materials.